oracle-livelabs/apex/oci-document-understanding/3-create-application/3-create-application.md

 In this lab, you will:

-- Create an Application.
+- Create a new APEX application.

-- Invoke OCI Document Understanding using REST Data Sources.
+- Invoke OCI Document Understanding through REST Data Sources.

-- Enhance Home Page to Upload Invoices and Process the document.
+- Configure a Form region to Upload Invoices and Process the document.
 - Create Processes to upload Invoice to Object Storage and Automate DML.
 - Integrate Document Understanding API and Parse the Response.

 ## Task 1: Create an Application